Thomas E. Donnelley Professor

-Catastrophe and Meaning: The Holocaust and the Twentieth Century, [Co-editor with Eric Santner] Chicago: University of Chicago Press, 2003.
+Coedited with Eric Santner.
+Catastrophe and Meaning: The Holocaust and the Twentieth Century.
+Chicago: University of Chicago Press, 2003.

-"Theorizing the Contemporary World: David Harvey, Giovanni Arrighi, Robert Brenner," in R. Albritton, B. Jessop, R. Westra (eds.), Political Economy of the Present and Possible Global Future(s), London, New York, Delhi: Anthem Press.
+"Theorizing the Contemporary World: David Harvey, Giovanni Arrighi, Robert Brenner."
+In Political Economy of the Present and Possible Global Future(s), edited by R. Albritton, B. Jessop, and R. Westra.
+London, New York, and Delhi: Anthem Press.
 2007.

-"Reflections on Jewish History as General History: Hannah Arendt's Eichmann in Jerusalem," in Raphael Gross and Yfaat Weiss (eds.), Jüdische Geschichte als Allgemeine Geschichte, Göttingen, Germany: Vandenhoeck and Ruprecht, 2006.
+"Reflections on Jewish History as General History: Hannah Arendt's Eichmann in Jerusalem."
+In Jüdische Geschichte als Allgemeine Geschichte, edited by Raphael Gross and Yfaat Weiss.
+Göttingen, Germany: Vandenhoeck and Ruprecht, 2006.

-"Critique, State, and Economy" in Fred Rush (ed.)
-The Cambridge Companion to Critical Theory, Cambridge: Cambridge University Press, 2004.
+"Critique, State, and Economy."
+In The Cambridge Companion to Critical Theory, edited by Fred Rush.
+Cambridge: Cambridge University Press, 2004.

-"The Holocaust and the Trajectory of the Twentieth Century," in M. Postone and E. Santner (eds.)
-Catastrophe and Meaning.
-University of Chicago Press, 2003.
+"The Holocaust and the Trajectory of the Twentieth Century."
+In Catastrophe and Meaning, edited by M. Postone and E. Santner.
+Chicago: University of Chicago Press, 2003.

-"Lukács and the Dialectical Critique of Capitalism," in R. Albritton and J. Simoulidis, (eds.), New Dialectics and Political Economy, Houndsmill, Basingstoke and New York: Palgrave Macmillan, 2003.
+"Lukács and the Dialectical Critique of Capitalism."
+In New Dialectics and Political Economy, edited by R. Albritton and J. Simoulidis.
+Houndsmill, Basingstoke, and New York: Palgrave Macmillan, 2003.

-"Contemporary Historical Transformations: Beyond Postindustrial and Neo-Marxist Theories," Current Perspectives in Social Theory.
-Vol. 19, 1999.
-Stamford, Conn: JAI Press Inc., 1999.
+"Contemporary Historical Transformations: Beyond Postindustrial and Neo-Marxist Theories."
+Current Perspectives in Social Theory 19 (1999).

-"Deconstruction as Social Critique: Derrida on Marx and the New World Order," [review essay on Jacques Derrida, Specters of Marx] in History and Theory, October, 1998.
+"Deconstruction as Social Critique: Derrida on Marx and the New World Order."
+History and Theory (October 1998).

-"Rethinking Marx in a Postmarxist World," in Charles Camic (ed.), Reclaiming the Sociological Classics.
-Cambridge, Mass.: Blackwell Publishers, 1998.
+"Rethinking Marx in a Postmarxist World."
+In Reclaiming the Sociological Classics, edited by Charles Camic.
+Cambridge, MA: Blackwell Publishers, 1998.

-"Political Theory and Historical Analysis," in C. Calhoun (ed.), Habermas and the Public Sphere, Cambridge, Mass.: MIT Press, 1992.
+"Political Theory and Historical Analysis."
+In Habermas and the Public Sphere, edited by C. Calhoun.
+Cambridge, MA: MIT Press, 1992.

-"History and Critical Social Theory," (Review essay on Jürgen Habermas, The Theory of Communicative Action) in Contemporary Sociology.
-Vol. 19, No. 2, March, 1990.
+"History and Critical Social Theory" (review essay on Jürgen Habermas, The Theory of Communicative Action).
+Contemporary Sociology 19, no. 2 (March 1990).

-"After the Holocaust: History and Identity in West Germany," in K. Harms, L.R.
-Reuter and V. Dürr (eds.), Coping with the Past: Germany and Austria after 1945, Madison: University of Wisconsin Press, 1990.
+"After the Holocaust: History and Identity in West Germany."
+In Coping with the Past: Germany and Austria after 1945, edited by K. Harms, L.R.
+Reuter, and V. Dürr.
+Madison: University of Wisconsin Press, 1990.

-"Anti-Semitism and National Socialism," in A. Rabinbach and J. Zipes (eds.), Germans and Jews Since the Holocaust, New York: Holmes and Meier, 1986.
+"Anti-Semitism and National Socialism."
+In Germans and Jews since the Holocaust, edited by A. Rabinbach and J. Zipes.
+New York: Holmes and Meier, 1986.